-To learn more about why WordPress is the most widely distributed content management system technology in the world, see this article:
+To learn more about why WordPress is the world’s most popular CMS technology, see the article below:

 A Brief History Of Websites